 - Traces that are abnormally long, as compared to other traces for the same endpoint.

 - Traces that contain at least one individual span that is abnormally long, as compared to other spans for the same operation.

 - Traces that contain at least one span in which an error occurred.

 We use proprietary algorithms to decide which traces to retain (sample) and which traces to discard (not sample).
-When analyzing whether a trace is worth retaining, the Wavefront service compares the trace’s characteristics to a historical context that is composed of similar traces.
-The historical context is based on the RED metrics that the Wavefront service derives from the entire set of trace data that your application has emitted before any sampling occurs.
+When analyzing whether a trace is worth retaining, Operations for Applications compares the trace’s characteristics to a historical context that is composed of similar traces.
+The historical context is based on the RED metrics that Operations for Applications derives from the entire set of trace data that your application has emitted before any sampling occurs.
 This allows us to determine whether an analyzed trace is a true outlier.

-Intelligent sampling applies to entire traces after the Wavefront service receives them.
+Intelligent sampling applies to entire traces after Operations for Applications receives them.
 If you have set up an explicit sampling strategy, then the output of your explicit sampling strategy is the input to intelligent sampling.

 debug=true.
 Make sure to remove the annotation once you are done troubleshooting and don’t overuse the annotation.
 For details on adding span tags via the Wavefront proxy, see Proxy Preprocessor Rules.

 You can monitor your span storage by checking the following internal metrics.
 If you have set up sampling, these metrics report the number of spans after sampling takes place.

 |Number of spans per second being sent via a Wavefront proxy.

 |Number of spans per second being sent directly to Operations for Applications (direct ingestion).